raspberrypilearning/button-switch-scratch-pi/en/step_4.md

 ## Challenge: a more random button

-Add to, and edit, the code from '**A random button**' so that there is a fourth random option **and** also that the whirl effect changes a random amount so that it can whirl in either direction.
+Add to, and edit, the code from the previous section, **a random button**, so that there is a fourth random option **and** also that the whirl effect changes a random amount so that it can whirl in either direction.

 The fourth random option will be shrinking.